 A Private Bounty allows only a specific subset of Bugcrowd researchers to participate in testing your app.
 This allows you to utilize only the top 100 researchers, or specific skills or countries that you feel are useful.
 You may also request security researchers by individual invitation.
 Allowing your app to be tested by all Bugcrowd researchers will receive the best overall coverage, but we are happy to help cater to your security testing requirements.

-As reseachers submit vulnerabilites into public programs, Bugcrowd reviews these researchers more deeply.
-Our points system also allows us to assess their skillsets and levels of trust.
+As researchers submit vulnerabilities into public programs, Bugcrowd reviews these researchers more deeply.
+Our points system also allows us to assess their skill sets and levels of trust.
 Only researchers that have proven their abilities via public programs get invited into private programs.
-Researchers from around the world may participicate, except for researchers from countries the U.S. has issued export sanctions or other trade restrictions against (ex.
+Researchers from around the world may participate, except for researchers from countries the U.S. has issued export sanctions or other trade restrictions against (ex.
 North Korea, Iran).

 People attack applications whether they are invited or not.
 The issue is whether they are incentivized to exploit the issue or do good by reporting it.
 Bugcrowd is the most comprehensive and cost-effective approach to making sure as many of these bugs are discovered as possible for the budget allocated to the task.

 Crowdcontrol is Bugcrowd's vulnerability disclosure platform.
 It provides Bugcrowd Security Researchers a secure platform to submit vulnerabilities to your team and allows you the ability to incentivize our researchers through.
 Bugcrowd points or monetary rewards.
 It also integrates with your backend issue tracking system to make resolving vulnerabilities as painless as possible.